 Sometimes, Google’s spam algorithm detects different reviews too good to be true and sound the same.

 If your reviews have perfect capitalisation, grammar, and mention your brand in the same way or tone, Google may remove some of it for possible spam.

-Keeping your reviews honest and natural means making sure not to over-coach your clients on what to write in the review.
+Keeping your reviews honest and natural means not over-coaching your clients on what to write in the review.
 You should also avoid sending them review templates and let them submit a review in their own words.

 8. Check if the reviewer deleted their reviews

-Your customers can delete their Google My Business reviews at their disposal.
-As a brand, you need to work harder in making sure your clients will stand by their words and keep their reviews about your page.
+Your customers can delete their Google Business Profile reviews at their disposal.
+As a brand, you need to work harder to make sure your clients will stand by their words and keep their reviews about your page.